-Robert Anderson is a teacher and independent researcher on matters relating to competition policy, government procurement, intellectual property and the multilateral trading system, competition policy and government procurement.
+Robert Anderson is a part-time academic, independent consultant and trainer on matters relating to competition policy, government procurement, intellectual property and the multilateral trading system.
+He currently lives in Sarasota, Florida.
 He previously worked in the Secretariat of the World Trade Organization from 1997 through 2019, and held the position of Counsellor and Team Leader for Government Procurement and Competition Policy in the Organization from 2005 through 2019.
 In the course of his career, he has led workshops and seminars or delivered presentations on topics in his areas of responsibility in more than 70 countries, worldwide.

-Current academic positions include that of Honorary Professor in the School of Law at the University of Nottingham (United Kingdom).
+Mr Anderson holds the title of Honorary Professor in the School of Law at the University of Nottingham (United Kingdom).
 Additionally, he currently serves as an external (adjunct-style) faculty member in the International Public Procurement Management Program at the University of Rome Tor Vergata (Italy); its sister program at the University of Belgrade (Serbia); and the Academy of International Economic Law and Policy (AIELPO) of the European Public Law Organization in Athens, Greece.
-He has previously lectured at the World Trade Institute, the University of Bern, Switzerland); the IELPO Program of the Faculty of Law, University of Barcelona; and the International Masters Program on International Trade and Investment of the Catholic University of Lyon (France).
-He also has been a guest speaker, on multiple occasions, in relevant courses of the George Washington University Law School (United States).
+He has previously lectured at the World Trade Institute (University of Bern, Switzerland); the IELPO Program of the Faculty of Law, University of Barcelona; and the International Masters Program on International Trade and Investment of the Catholic University of Lyon; and has been a guest speaker, on multiple occasions, in relevant courses of the George Washington University Law School (United States).

-He is the author/co-author of more than 70 articles and book chapters including articles published in the the Journal of International Economic Law (multiple contributions), the Public Procurement Law Review (multiple contributions), the George Mason Law Review, the Georgetown Journal of International Law, the George Washington Law Review, the Antitrust Law Journal, the Swiss Review of International Economic Relations ("Aussenwirtschaft"), Law in Transition (an e-journal of the European Bank for Reconstruction and Development), the Review of Industrial Organization and the Canadian Competition Record (multiple contributions), in addition to chapters in numerous edited volumes.
+Robert is the author/co-author of more than 70 articles and book chapters including articles published in the the Journal of International Economic Law (multiple contributions), the Public Procurement Law Review (multiple contributions), the George Mason Law Review, the Georgetown Journal of International Law, the George Washington Law Review, the Antitrust Law Journal, the Swiss Review of International Economic Relations ("Aussenwirtschaft"), Law in Transition (an e-journal of the European Bank for Reconstruction and Development), the Review of Industrial Organization and the Canadian Competition Record (multiple contributions).